DNishanth/MultiLine-Text-Selection/README.md

 - This extension is intended to be used on text.
 Selections on non-text areas such as hyperlinks will fail.

 ### Issues
-- Text copied from multiple selections will be in plain text.
+- Selections made with ctrl will be in plain text.
 - Selections which only partially contain formatted text will fail.
 - Selecting text will rarely remove spaces between words.
 - Selections are rarely not cleared after clicking.
 Refresh the page if this happens.